• A

 Tutorials

-We will use tutorials as an opportunity to clarify any concepts that need more attention and to focus on the logical articulation of ideas.
+We will use tutorials as an opportunity to clarify any concepts that need more attention and to focus on building strong writing skills.
 Full attendance and participation are expected.

 Moodle